Monkeypox vaccines in Pennsylvania - NewsBreak

 PENNSYLVANIA (WHTM) — Monkeypox vaccines have officially arrived in Pennsylvania.
 However, due to limited supply, the vaccines will only be given to high-risk people who have been directly exposed to monkeypox.

-There are at least 64 cases of monkeypox in Pennsylvania; Half of those cases are in Philadelphia.
+There are at least 64 cases of monkeypox in Pennsylvania; Half of those cases are in Philadelphia.‘You must pay your turnpike tolls.’
+So what happens if you don’t in PA?

 Philadelphia will get 2,600 doses of the vaccine, and the rest of Pennsylvania will receive 3,200 doses.